srozemuller/rozemuller_blog/content/blog/2025-01-08-governing-os-versions-in-microsoft-intune-automated/index.md

 First select the policy with the grace period.

 To find out the grace period configuration it is good to know how the rule configuration works.
-In the screenhost below, I show a policy that has a greace period configured and also a send email configuration.
+In the screenshot below, I show a policy that has a grace period configured and also a send email configuration.

 ![non-compliant-actions](./non-compliant-actions.png)